dtj-adagio/twigs-tv-handles/README.md

 > Remember it takes a few minutes for DNS to propagate, so it might not work straight away.

-If you like the project, you can [sponsor me](https://github.com/sponsors/mozzius)!
+If you like the project, you can [sponsor mozzius](https://github.com/sponsors/mozzius)!
 It's not required, but it's appreciated :)

+(adapted and forked from: [the orignal community handles](https://github.com/mozzius/community-handles))